arichtman/external-dns-opnsense/README.md

   Maybe better to add verification/contract testing
 - Find a nice way to strip all quotes on Clap arguments
 - Consider caching health checks
-- Use a trait object to decouple access from handlers
+- Put OPNsense CRUD logic into the client struct implementation?
-- Put OPNsense CRUD logic into the client struct implementation
+  This is less clear now we're using the trait object
 - Set derive macros to only apply during test/debug builds
 - Create custome error codes for data access, then use a mapper to translate them into HTTP error codes for the response